leomc1118/engw3302-unit2/README.md

 ## Instructions for Viewing

-Open this in a code editor such as VSCode or Zed and click on the preview button to view this file in its intended format.
-If you do not have a code editor, I recommend copying and pasting in the contents of this file (by highlighting everything and copying) into this website to view the compiled formatting: https://markdownlivepreview.com/
+Open this in a code editor such as VSCode or Zed and click on the preview button to view this file in its intended format or read it on GitHub.

 ## Introduction